Canadian Forts

 (1746 - 1747, 1749 - 1753, 1760), Grand Pré

-A French fort may have been located east of here at the mouth of the Gaspereau River.
+A French fort may have earlier been located east of here at the mouth of the Gaspereau River.

 (additional info provided by Terry Deveau)